Only 100kms from Kununurra, Wyndham is the perfect place to take a day trip. Visit this historic port town, driving along scenic 2- and 4-WD routes.

 Closer to Wyndham is the Grotto, a permanent waterhole clearly signposted from the highway.
 This is a fantastic swimming spot during and at the end of the wet season, the waterfall that feeds the deep pool at the bottom of the gorge can become a torrent.
 There are steps in the rocks that provide access from the carpark down into to the pool below which is rumoured to be over 300 feet deep!

-The port town of Wyndham sits on the edge of the Cambridge Gulf where a new jetty provides a great fishing option for visitors and locals.
+The port town of Wyndham sits on the edge of the Cambridge Gulf where a new jetty provides a great fishing option.
 The Five Rivers lookout from the Bastion – the hill overlooking Wyndham - provides an amazing view of the surrounding landscape and is where you can see the Forest, King, Pentecost, Durack and Ord rivers flowing into the gulf.

 Wyndham has a fascinating history, and the museum is a treasure trove of information about the town and the pioneering days of the Kimberley.
 The Afghan and Pioneer cemeteries also provide an insight into Wyndham’s eclectic past.